 Opt for a Water-Resistant Wood

-We recommend choosing water-resistant wood for your bathroom flooring and furniture to avoid any potential water damage.
+I recommend choosing water-resistant wood for your bathroom flooring and furniture to avoid any potential water damage.
 Teak is considered the most water-resistant wood, but other options, like cedar and redwood, perform well in damp environments.

 Use a Waterproof Finish Consistently